discordjs/discord.js/docs/docs_client.rst

 It might be beneficial to use CTRL+F to search for what you're looking for, or use the navigation provided by readthedocs on the left.

+As of 3.10.1, Discord.Client extends EventEmitter_.
+In previous versions, the only available methods were `on` and `off`.

 Attributes
 ----------